ftrackhq/integrations/libs/framework-qt/doc/index.rst

-.. ftrack-connect-pipeline-qt documentation master file, created by sphinx-quickstart on Tue May 11 10:28:30 2021.
+.. framework-qt documentation master file, created by sphinx-quickstart on Tue May 11 10:28:30 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ftrack-connect-pipeline-qt's documentation!
+Welcome to framework-qt's documentation!
 ======================================================

 .. toctree::